Anomalous Heat Transfer in Nonequilibrium Quantum Systems

+The AHT dominated by only one of the mechanisms, e.g., $\Delta \mathcal{I}_{AB} <0$ and all the other entropy flux terms being non-negative, is of particular interest.
+The AHT induced by consuming the initial intersystem MI, i.e., $\Delta \mathcal{I}_{A:B}<0$, has been widely discussed in previous studies~\cite{PhysRevE.77.021110, jevtic2012PRL, jennings2010PRE, bera2017NC, micadei2019NC, medinagonzalez2020PRA, holdsworth2022PRA}; Consuming the intrasystem correlation, i.e., $\Delta \mathcal{I}_{A} <0$, can also give rise to AHT~\cite{latune2019PRR}.
+In this work, we give exhaustive examples of single-mechanism-dominated AHT in qubit systems.

-\textbf{Heat transfer in multi-qubit systems.} We develop heat transfer models in multi-qubit systems under constraint of the heat transfer condition, and identify the dominant AHT mechanisms in these models.
-Consider the system $X \in \{ A,B \}$ composed of $N_X$ qubits.
+\textbf{Heat transfer in multi-qubit systems.} We develop heat transfer models in multi-qubit systems under constraint of the HTC, and identify the AHT mechanisms in these models.
+Consider the system $X \in \{ A,B \}$ is composed of $N_X$ qubits.
 The interaction-free Hamiltonian reads

 where $\omega_{X_i} \geqslant 0$ and $\sigma^{x,y,z}_{X_i}$ are the frequency and the Pauli operators of the qubit $X_i$, respectively.
 A qubit model with arbitrary Zeeman fields is identical to that in Eq.~\eqref{tb-free} up to local qubit rotations.
 The interaction Hamiltonian between $A$ and $B$ takes the general form